Twin Peaks season 3: Announcement and budget negotiations

 On October 6, 2014, Showtime announced that it would air a nine-episode miniseries written by Lynch and Frost and directed by Lynch.
 Frost emphasized that the new episodes would be a continuation of the series, not a remake or reboot.
 The episodes were to be set in the present day, and the passage of 25 years would be an important element in the plot.
-But Showtime's advertising dubbed the third season Twin Peaks: The Return, over Lynch and Frost's objections.
+Showtime's advertising dubbed the third season Twin Peaks: The Return, over Lynch and Frost's objections.
 Frost also left open the possibility of future seasons.

 In mid-2015, Lynch and Showtime began locking horns over the show's budget.
 In a 2018 book co-authored by Lynch, Kristine McKenna wrote that Showtime (which was budgeting for the show on a per-episode basis) was concerned that Lynch did not like the original nine-episode plan, but would not tell Showtime how many episodes he needed to tell the story.
 That April, Lynch announced he would not direct the third season due to budget constraints.
 Days later, a video was released in which several Twin Peaks cast members, including Sheryl Lee, Dana Ashbrook, and Sherilyn Fenn, urged that Lynch be kept on board for the revival.
 The dispute was resolved in May; Showtime's David Nevins said that he compromised with Lynch by giving him a fixed budget for the entire season with no constraints on the episode count.
 One week after the announcement, Fenn and Lee announced that there would be 18 episodes, but Nevins maintained that the episode count was "open-ended" and that "we'll have [Lynch] cut [the footage] into however many episodes it feels best at".
 After the show aired, Lynch thanked Nevins for "ma[king] Twin Peaks: The Return happen", saying, "maybe somebody else wouldn't have done that".